If you are a private tenant, your landlord must provide you with certain information at the start of your tenancy.

 If your accommodation does not have the minimum number of alarms, speak to your landlord.
 If necessary, we can enforce the regulations and impose a fine of up to £5,000 if your landlord fails to comply with a remedial notice.

-GOV.UK has published a helpful Q & A Booklet giving landlords and tenants more information on the regulations and their enforcement.
+GOV.UK has published a helpful question and answer booklet giving landlords and tenants more information on the regulations and their enforcement.

 Energy performance certificates